securityjones/SJ.Common/README.md

-# SJ.BlankSlate
+# SJ.Common
-Visual Studio starter repo for my own projects
+C# library of Web and Xml classes for use in projects

 # Owner
 The owner and initiator of this project is Jeff Jones aka twitter.com/@securityjones and blogger on securityjones.com.
 Happy to engage and discuss the project, so feel free to reach out.